A Complete Guide to Visiting the City of Hanoi

 Located in the Old Quarter, the world-renowned Thang Long Water Puppet Theater continues a North Vietnamese tradition.
 Water puppetry began as a way for villagers to entertain each other after the rice paddies were planted and flooded.
 Puppeteers use long rods to manipulate the puppets over waist-deep water, providing a spectacle that originates in North Vietnam and has become popular throughout Vietnam and Southeast Asia.

 Water puppet shows are accompanied by an orchestra playing traditional instruments and incorporate authentic operatic songs into the breathtaking productions.
-Book early to get a seat at the front (tickets sell out quickly!), and enjoy a truly authentic Vietnamese experience.
+Book early to get a seat at the front, as tickets tend to sell out quickly.
+You do not want to miss the opportunity to enjoy a truly authentic Vietnamese experience.

 Address: 57b Dinh Tien Hoang Street on the northeast shore of Hoan Kiem Lake